 Regina Calcaterra is a partner at Wolf Haldenstein and a member of the Firm’s Investor Protection, Social Justice and Business Practice litigation groups.
-Ms. Calcaterra specializes in complex class actions representing institutional investors such as public and labor pension funds, labor health and welfare benefit funds, and private institutional investors who suffered losses due to corporate fraud.
-She also represents clients who have been subject to federal civil rights violations.
+Ms. Calcaterra specializes in complex litigation representing institutional investors who suffered losses due to corporate fraud, governmental and labor entities that are adversely affected by the opioid epidemic and victims of federal civil rights violations.

 Prior to joining Wolf Haldenstein she served as Executive Director to two of New York State Governor Cuomo’s statewide investigatory commissions, Deputy General Counsel to the New York State Insurance Fund, Chief Deputy to the Suffolk County Executive, Deputy General Counsel to the New York City Employees’ Retirement System, Director of Intergovernmental Relations to the New York City Comptroller and a partner in a securities litigation firm.

 - Provides securities litigation advice and counsel to public and labor pension funds throughout the US.

 - Provides counsel to those subject to federal civil rights violations.